delphic-digital/fednet/content/skeletor/javascript.md

 </div>
 ```

 To load a JS component for only certain media queries, add a data-component-context to the html element.
 For multiple states, comma separate the values.
-The values should match the setup values for onMediaQuery.
-See [```/Static/src/scss/partials/base/_scaffolding.scss```](/Static/src/scss/partials/base/_scaffolding.scss).

 ```HTML
 <!-- component-example.js will be loaded only in tablet and desktop -->